-As a medical director with our Cord Blood Bank and OneMatch programs, a scientist in the Sprott Centre for Stem Cell Research at The Ottawa Hospital and associate professor at the University of Ottawa, Dr. David Allan possesses a wealth of knowledge about clinical practice and research directions in blood- and bone marrow-based cellular therapies.
+As medical director stem cells at Canadian Blood Services, a scientist in the Sprott Centre for Stem Cell Research at The Ottawa Hospital and associate professor at the University of Ottawa, Dr. David Allan possesses a wealth of knowledge about clinical practice and research directions in blood- and bone marrow-based cellular therapies.
 He is also the current recipient of Canadian Blood Services’ Kenneth J. Fyke Award, which supports health services and policy research to promote the development of evidence-based Canadian practices and policies in transfusion, blood stem cell transplantation, and organ and tissue donation and transplantation for the benefit of Canadian patients.

 Dr. Allan recently shared his thoughts on the award, the project it will support and what he envisions in Canada’s health care future.

 Q. Kenneth J. Fyke had a huge impact over four decades in public health, including the creation of a voluntary blood donor system in Canada.
 Why is receiving an award named after him important to you?

 A. As the founding chair of the Board of Directors at Canadian Blood Services, Dr. Fyke’s vision and leadership remain central to the success of Canadian Blood Services in maintaining the public’s trust in the Canadian blood system.
 Throughout his distinguished career, he was able to build health care systems through his vision and bringing ideas together.

 It is inspiring to pursue our vision of a system that will use umbilical cord blood for new areas of treatment, including regenerative therapy, with the support of a research award that bears his name.
 Our goal is to bring ideas together to develop policies that will bring Canadians one step further into the stem cell era.

 Q. Describe the project that the award money is earmarked for.